Lifecycle Service Support

 • Hotline 24/7 Support

-Tompkins Robotics has the capability to be available to meet customers’ support requirements 24/7 via our Hotline support.
-Via the Hotline we are able to provide remote diagnostics and engineering support.
-This allows us to quickly assess your system and take the steps necessary to restore your operation real-time.
+Tompkins Robotics’ support team is available 24/7 to meet our customers’ support requirements via our remote hotline.
+In the event your system requires remote diagnostics and engineering support, our engineers may be accessed remotely to quickly assess your system and take the steps necessary to restore your operation in real-time.
 If required, emergency dispatching of technical resources is implemented to resolve issues, where the situation cannot be resolved remotely.